 In addition, the Village undertook efforts to gain public input and comment on the LWRP.
-The LWRP Advisory Committee held two public workshops (see Appendix for workshop summaries) and a public hearing on the Draft LWRP, and the Draft LWRP was made available on the Village's website.
+The LWRP Advisory Committee held two public workshops and a public hearing on the Draft LWRP, and the Draft LWRP was made available on the Village's website.